Naive $T$-odd Drell-Yan angular coefficients as a probe of the dimension-8 SMEFT: Numerical results

 The remaining parameters are derived from these assuming tree-level SM relations.
 Our unusual choice of $s_W^2$ as an input parameter incorporates radiative corrections into the effective $Z$-boson vertices that are important when considering parity-violating effects such as those considered here.
 We assume $N_f=5$ and use the the NNPDF3.1 NLO PDF set~\cite{NNPDF:2017mvq} obtained through {\sc LHAPDF}~\cite{Buckley:2014ana}.
 We validate our SM results with {\sc MadGraph}~\cite{Alwall:2014hca} and~{\sc MCFM}~\cite{Campbell:2019dru}.

 To begin our study of the SMEFT contributions to the DY cross section, we write our hadronic cross section as

 We define the SM cross section integrated around the $Z$-peak $76 < \mll < 106 \ {\rm GeV}$ as $\sigma_{\rm SM}^Z$.
 We activate the Wilson coefficients one at a time by setting $C_i = 1$ or $\widetilde C_i = 1$, and plot the SMEFT shifts of the cross section for invariant mass bins beyond the $Z$-peak as a function of $\pt$, normalized to the $Z$-peak cross section.
 We call this the ratio to the peak and denote it by $\sigma_k/\sigma_{\rm SM}^Z$, where $\sigma_k$ is any one of $\sigma_{\rm SM}$, $\sigma_i$, and $\widetilde \sigma_i$.
 In Figs.~\ref{fig:smeft_contributions_to_xs_1} and~\ref{fig:smeft_contributions_to_xs_2}, we plot the ratios to the peak for the invariant mass bins [170, 350] GeV and [350, 1000] GeV in conjunction with the $\pt$ bins [50, 100], [100, 150], \ldots, [950, 1000] GeV.
 We note that these are inclusive observables with the lepton angles fully integrated over.
+In the limit $\Gamma_Z \to 0$, the SM-SMEFT interference terms from $CP$-odd operators vanish in these inclusive cross sections.
+This cancellation occurs because the observables are only naively $T$-odd: without an absorptive contribution in the amplitude, the interference integrates to zero.
+In our calculation, we retain the finite $Z$ width through the propagator $1/(q^2 - m_Z^2 + im_Z\Gamma_Z)$, which provides the necessary absorptive part and prevents exact cancellation.
+The integrated SM-SMEFT interference from $CP$-odd operators therefore becomes nonzero but width-suppressed.
+We have verified explicitly that setting $\Gamma_Z \to 0$ causes these linear $CP$-odd contributions to vanish, with the cancellation occurring already upon integration over the Collins-Soper azimuthal angle $\varphi$ alone.
+The nonzero values visible in Figs.~\ref{fig:smeft_contributions_to_xs_1} and \ref{fig:smeft_contributions_to_xs_2} therefore originate entirely from the finite width and are numerically small.
 In these figures, the black lines are the SM terms and the colored lines are the SMEFT corrections.
 The solid color lines are the Wilson coefficients corresponding to the $CP$-even operators and the dashed ones are those corresponding to the $CP$-odd operators.
 We assume a center-of-mass energy of $\sqrt s = 13 \ {\rm TeV}$, we set $\Lambda = 2 \ {\rm TeV}$, and we enhance the SMEFT contributions $\widetilde \sigma_i$ by a factor of $10^2$ and $\sigma_i$ by $10^4$ for display purposes.

 We can observe the following facts from these plots. \begin{itemize} \item The SMEFT corrections become sizable for higher $\pt$ values. \item The SMEFT corrections characterized by Wilson coefficients corresponding to the $CP$-even operators are significantly larger compared to the $CP$-odd operators.
 The $CP$-odd operators become important only when a $CP$-odd observable is measured. \item The SMEFT corrections characterized by the operators involving the interaction of two left-handed currents lead to the largest shifts from the SM results. \end{itemize} We note that the $CP$-odd operators leads to corrections too small to see in these observables; other measurements are needed to observe their effects.